North Carolina legislature fails to repeal 'bathroom bill'

 Raleigh, North Carolina (CNN)North Carolina legislators failed to repeal the state's "bathroom bill" on Wednesday during a special session called for that purpose.

 People in the gallery chanted "shame" as the gavel came down about 7:30 p.m. and lawmakers headed home.
-They'll adjourn again January 11 for a regular session of the General Assembly, at which time they might discuss repeal again.
+They'll meet again January 11 for a regular session of the General Assembly, at which time they might discuss repeal again.

 For now, House Bill 2 stands as the law in North Carolina.